stoeps13/connections-doc/source/admin/admin/t_admin_settings_UI.md

     |Allow blog comments|Allows any authenticated user to post a comment in response to a blog entry.|Enabled|
     |Allow blog trackbacks \(Inbound\)|Allows entries from other blogs to be posted to a blog on this site.|Enabled|
     |Allow blog trackbacks \(Outbound\)|Allows blog entries to be posted as comments in other blogs.|Enabled|
     |Email notification of comments|Allows blog entry creators to receive notifications when a new comment has been posted to their entries.
 Rather than periodically checking their blog for new comments, the entry creator automatically receives an email.
 If comments for the blog are moderated, an email is sent to the blog entry creator when a new comment is posted.
 In addition to enabling this setting, mail must also be configured during installation.
-See the *Configuring Blogs* topic in the Installation section for details on configuring mail service. **Note:** If you enable this application, blog owners can still turn it off for their blogs, but if it is disabled, blog owners do not see an option for email notification of comments.
+See the *Configuring Blogs* topic in the Installation section for details on configuring mail service. !!! note
+    If you enable this application, blog owners can still turn it off for their blogs, but if it is disabled, blog owners do not see an option for email notification of comments.

 |Disabled|
     |Enable file uploads|Allow a blog owner to upload files to be used on their blog.
 By default, Active Content Filtering scans file attachments that have a HTML, HTM or JS file extension.
 Be sure to scan files with other file extensions before uploading them.|Enabled|